Zopolis4/Haruka/README.md

 * CG1 (Character Generator 1) uses CG2 fonts, because CG1 ROM is not readable from CPU and ROM reader is needed to create CG1 ROM image file.
 * Cassette and parallel port are not supported.
 Startup BIOS tests of them fail and "ERROR C J" or "ERROR C J H" is displayed.
 Press return key to continue booting.
 * "ERROR H" is diskette error.
 The error is not displayed on warm boot.
 Probably there is a bug in diskette controller emulation.
 * Serial port emulation is not implemented.
 No error is reported by BIOS since it is an expansion card on JX.
+In original PCjr mode the BIOS may report an error.
 * BIOS continues booting when a kj-rom checksum test fails because HLT instruction is not properly emulated.
 * Joystick is emulated but not controllable.
 * Application cartridge support is not yet implemented.